Slaying the Racism Demon with Nathan Bedford Forrest and Frederick Douglass

-Again, White man, if you found out for sure that the Lord birthed his only begotten son into the body of a black man, would you still worship him?
-Black man, if you found out for sure that the Lord birthed his only begotten son into the body of a white man, would you still worship him?
+Again, White man, if you found out for certain that the Lord birthed his only begotten son into the body of a black man, would you still worship him?
+Black man, if you found out for certain that the Lord birthed his only begotten son into the body of a white man, would you still worship him?

 1 John 2:9 KJV If anyone claims to be in the light but hates his brother, he is still in the darkness.